danielwestermann/ThePostgreSQLGame/Readme.md

 ### Level 0 -> Level 1

-The password for the postgres superuser is the last line of the postgresql.conf file
+The password for the postgres superuser is the value of the timezone_abbreviations parameter

 ### Level 1 -> Level 2